timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 ## Desmuntar

 [^1]: Also now thinking about this in relation to valuation studies, because of course.
-[^2]: A "clinamen" is an inclination, bias, or deviation from an otherwise straight path; representing an unpredictable or spontaneous element introducing indeterminacy to an otherwise deterministic system.
+[^2]: A "clinamen" is an inclination or deviation from an otherwise straight path; representing an unpredictable or spontaneous element introduced to an otherwise deterministic system.
 [^3]: For example, my (repeated) insistance that this program will not handle randomisation or card drawing, but/and require a physical tarot deck to use.
 [^4]: We want to use the structure of the EAV model itself to make a procedural argument about how tarot "works"; the choice of entities, attributes and their relationships should reflect a coherent perspective.